 You and your sales virtual professionals will know you are scaling the business when you have clearly defined processes for measuring the following:

-- Number of calls: How many calls did your virtual professionals make to those leads?
+- The number of calls: How many calls did your virtual professionals make to those leads?

 - Leads converted: How many of those calls went from being just a lead to an actual opportunity to sell?

 - Speed to lead: This is a metric that really matters.
-How much time elapses between when the lead comes in to when the call goes out, and does it convert successfully?
+How much time elapses between when the lead comes into when the call goes out and converts successfully?
 For example, a lead might come in at 1:00, and they get a call five minutes later.

 - New clients/sales: How many new clients resulted from this process?
 This is the bottom line.
 Have a system in place that tracks all these things in a way that is easy for everyone to understand.

 Avoid These Failure Points